 There are currently three types of UK student visas, including Student visa for most higher education courses, including graduate and postgraduate programs.
 Child Student visa for minors studying at an independent school.
 Short-term study visa for learning English in the UK (6–11 months)

 In order to meet all the UK student visa requirements, you'll need to provide: Details of your passport.
-A recent photograph.
-An unconditional offer of a spot on a course delivered by a licensed Tier 4 Sponsor, as proven by a CAS form from your course provider (worth 30 points)
+A recent photograph, CAS letter from University

 The UK student visa can be denied due to many reasons such as an Incomplete application form, Poor academic records, Insufficient funds, Incomplete paperwork, Lack of interview skills, Criminal record found against the visa seeker, etc.

 The minimum age to study a degree program at the university is normally at least 17 years old by the 20 September in the year the course begins.
-There is no upper age limit.
-In light of recent changes in national legislation, the University will continue to assess the minimum age requirement.
+There is no upper age limit for master’s students.

 If you have been offered a place on a course, your course provider may be ready to assist you in applying for a UK student visa; inquire to see if this is the case.
 You can apply for the visa up to three months ahead of your course's start date.
 Check your country's average visa processing times and give yourself plenty of time.

-How much money you need depends on where you will be studying but 1 year of tuition fees and 1 year living in London will be 12041 GBP/ Living outside London - 9207 GBP.
-Only the deposit has to be paid rest all amount has to be in the savings account for 28 days at least before financial verification.
+How much money you need depends on where you will be studying but 1 year of tuition fees and 1 year living in London will be 12041 GBP/ Living outside London - 9207 GBP for 1 year of study.
+Only the deposit has to be paid from the annual tution fees rest all amount has to be in the savings account for 28 days atleast before CAS request.

 You'll have to establish your identification as part of your application.
 It depends on where you're from and what kind of passport you have how you go about doing this.

 Yes, absolutely!
-With Student permission, you can leave and re-enter the UK as often as you wish before the end date of your course.
+You can leave and re-enter the UK as often as you wish before the end date of your course.
 On re-entering, you will need to show the Border Force Officer some evidence, so you should carry all of the following in your hand luggage: Your passport, and your BRP if you have one.

 Yes, but have to inform the embassy accordingly online.
 Yes, they can change their university in UK.
 They need to go through the UCAS transfer university process and follow the normal deadlines set by various universities.

-Yes, dependent only spouse and kid allowed with the student.
+Yes, dependent only spouse and kid allowed with the student of Masters Course.
 Can accompany while traveling very first time if all visas are granted on time.
 Rest all family members can travel together but on a tourist visa.

 A student visa issued for full-time degree-level studies allows you to work for a maximum of 20 hours per week during semester ONand unlimited when there is a semester break.